-Kawa Hassan is the Director of Middle East and North Africa Program at EastWest Institute’s Brussels Office where he leads Track 1.5 and Track 2 diplomacy initiatives focused on trust building, conflict prevention and conflict resolution.
+Kawa Hassan is the Vice President of the Middle East and North Africa Program at EastWest Institute’s Brussels Office where he leads Track 1.5 and Track 2 diplomacy initiatives focused on trust building, conflict prevention and conflict resolution.

-Prior to joining EastWest Institute, Kawa Hassan was a visiting scholar and a non-resident scholar at the Carnegie Middle East Center, Beirut, where he researched state-society relations, politics of protest, civil society activism in Kurdistan region, Iraq.
-Previously, he worked for UNDP and international organizations in Sri Lanka, Iraq, and the Netherlands leading post-Tsunami, post-conflict, research, peace building, capacity building programs and projects.
+Prior to joining EastWest Institute, Kawa Hassan was a visiting scholar/non-resident scholar at the Carnegie Middle East Center, Beirut & knowledge officer at Hivos, The Hague.
+Previously, he worked for UNDP and international organizations in Sri Lanka, Iraq and the Netherlands leading post-Tsunami, post-conflict, research, peace building and capacity building programs.
 Furthermore, Hassan worked as a media analyst for the Dutch television and radio channels covering the Iraq War in 2003, and as an interpreter/translator for refugees and asylum seekers in the Netherlands.

 Kawa Hassan holds a Master of Science in International Relations, Political Science from the University of Amsterdam (1996-2003), and studied English and German at the Al-Mustansiriya University, Baghdad, Iraq (1988-1991).